 In the summer of 2018, our community here at Shambhala Mountain Center became deeply shaken, as we learned that the spiritual leader of Shambhala, Sakyong Mipham Rinpoche, had been accused of clergy sexual misconduct by multiple students.

 Shambhala International hired Wickwire Holm, a law firm based in Halifax, Nova Scotia, to conduct a third-party investigation of the claims.
 In February 2019, Shambhala International released the findings of the investigation.
 You can read the full Wickwire Holm report here.
 In summary, the independent investigator found enough credible claims to establish a pattern of clergy sexual misconduct.

 A full list of communications from the past two years has been provided by San Francisco Shambhala on their website here, including the Buddhist Project Sunshine Reports containing the allegations, recommendations and reports from an Olive Branch, and letters from the Shambhala Transition Task Force, the Shambhala Interim Board, Sakyong Mipham Rinpoche, and many other resources.
 If you choose to read through the reports, please exercise caution as some of them are quite disturbing.

 While Shambhala is going through a time of deep reflection and change, Shambhala Mountain Center is more committed than ever to continue creating a safe place of refuge and retreat for our guests.
-You can find our new Code of Ethics here.
+You can find our Code of Ethics here.